Immigration Advising

 5. Once you answer the questions, the system will generate a checklist for your application:

-• Complete the Family Information form (IMM 5707).
-This form requires a signature.
+• Complete all the forms generated on your checklist.
 If you cannot open the forms, save the document and then open the file as an Adobe PDF document on your computer.

 • Gather your supporting documents.
 Each document size should be 4MB or less:

-• Study Permit Summary Letter (Undergraduate Students) / Letter of Acceptance (Graduate Studies)
+• Study Permit Summary Letter (undergraduate students)/Letter of Acceptance (graduate students)

 • Passport: Scan the page that shows your picture, birth date, country of origin and all pages with stamps, visas or markings as a single document.